-Figure 16: Case3: (a)The original distorted range data by FLRS. (b)The range data rectified by the SFM-based method.
+Fig. 16 Case 3: a The original distorted range data by FLRS. b The range data rectified by the SFM-based method ness of these methods by comparing the IS-based rectification method.
+Among them, the SFM-based method achieved higher accuracy for the rectified range data.

-Figure 17: Case3: Comparisons with the range data obtained by the groundbased sensor.
-The white regions indicate where the distances of the corresponding pairs are less than 1.0 cm. (a)The original distorted range data by FLRS. (b)The range data rectified by the SFM-based method.
+Fig. 17 Case 3: Comparisons with the range data obtained by the ground-based sensor.
+The white regions indicate where the distances of the corresponding pairs are less than 1.0 cm. a The original distorted range data by FLRS. b The range data rectified by the SFM-based method